Kubernetes is currently in limited availability. Learn more.

 Kubernetes clusters are priced by the number and capacity of the worker nodes.
 There is no additional charge for Kubernetes masters, which are fully managed by DigitalOcean.
-Worker nodes are built on Droplets, and the available configurations and pricing of worker nodes are identical to Droplets.
+Worker nodes are built on Droplets, and the available resource configurations and pricing of worker nodes are identical to Droplets.
 Unlike Droplets, worker nodes are managed with the Kubernetes command-line client

 Kubernetes clusters are available in all DigitalOcean regions, but may be restricted during limited availability.